Series / Essay 12

 The technique: The "Collaborative Canvas."

-Stage 5: Opening Others' Doors—Becoming a Guide
+Stage 5: Opening Doors for Others—Becoming a Guide

 Part III: Failure Patterns and Troubleshooting—When the Door Sticks